Supercouple: Celebrity

-Another American couple regularly titled a supercouple are rapper Jay-Z and R&B singer Beyoncé Knowles.
+Another American couple regularly titled a supercouple are musicians Jay-Z and Beyoncé, also known as The Carters.
 Their marriage in New York City in early 2008, was reported by People.
-Knowles and Jay-Z were listed as the most powerful couple for Time magazine's 100 most influential people of 2006.
+Beyoncé and Jay-Z were listed as the most powerful couple for Time magazine's 100 most influential people of 2006.
 In January 2009, Forbes ranked them as Hollywood's top-earning couple, with a combined total of $162 million.
 They also made it to the top of the list the following year, with a combined total of $122 million between June 2008 and June 2009.
+As of 2024, the couple has a combined total net worth of $3.3 billion.